Go Back

 Instructions

 • Lower heat to medium.
-Sauté onion until soft, then add garlic and cook briefly.
+Sauté onion and garlic until softened.

-• Add ground meat, raise heat, and cook until browned.
+• Add the ground meat, then raise the heat and cook until browned.
 Season with salt and pepper.

-• Stir in tomato paste and cook until it darkens slightly, about 3 minutes.
+• Add the tomato paste and cook until it darkens slightly.

-• Add raisins, base/bouillon dissolved in 1 cup of water, soy sauce, and sugar.
-Bring to a gentle boil.
+• Add the raisins, base/bouillon dissolved in 1 cup of water, soy sauce, and sugar.
+Bring to a simmer.

-• Return potatoes and bell pepper.
-Simmer until potatoes are tender, about 5 minutes.
+• Return the potatoes and bell pepper to the pan.
+Simmer until the potatoes are tender.

-Leave uncovered to reduce if you prefer it drier.
-Adjust seasoning.
+Leave uncovered to reduce the sauce if you prefer it drier.
+Taste and adjust as needed.

 • Fry saba bananas until golden.
 Fry eggs to your liking.